QistinaAlia/Sample-crud-project-QistinaAlia/README.md

 2. **Verify Functionality**:
    - Navigate to pages that interact with the database (e.g., creating new tasks).
-   - Ensure that operations such as adding, updating, and deleting tasks function correctly.

 ## Troubleshooting

-- **Connection Issues**: If you encounter connection issues, double-check the connection string in `appsettings.json`.
-Ensure that your SQL Server instance is running and accessible from your development environment.
+- **Connection Issues**: If encounter connection issues, double-check the connection string in `appsettings.json`.
+Ensure that SQL Server instance is running and accessible from your development environment.
 - **Permissions**: Ensure that your SQL Server instance allows integrated security or that you have appropriate credentials if using SQL Server authentication.